needle-engine/in-arms-reach/README.md

 - After this, all other scene geometry is rendered.

 In a future update, we'd like to incorporate Quest Depth Sensing into rendering this pipeline, which provides real-time occlusion, for even greater immersion.

+### Multi-User Support

+To start a session with other people:

+1. Ensure all users have a valid Room Setup.
+2. All users should recenter the Meta Quest on a spot that’s roughly 3 metres away from your wall.
+If users are in the same physical location, they should recenter on the same spot.
+3. Append `?room=ABCD` to the URL and refresh the page (some random room ID).
+4. Send the full URL to others so they can join the same session.
+5. If there was a previous session in that room, click on “Menu” and “Reset” in the upper right corner of the page.
+This is a workaround to clear outdated synchronised data and would not be needed for a production application.
+6. Have all people enter the AR session.
+7. Once everyone has **touched a wall at least once** synchronisation is in effect.
+There may be a red overlay visible when a user hasn’t touched a wall at least once.

 ## Usage